Ashet-Technologies/TIS-100/specs.md

 A write to this register writes a word to the port.
 A read from this register reads a word from the port.

+### IP
+Instruction pointer.
+Stores the next instruction that is executed.

 ## Instruction Set

 > Notation Hints:
 > <SRC> or <DST> means any of ACC, NIL or IO.
 > <IMM> means an immediate number from -128 to +127.
 > <DEST> means an address between 0 and 255.
+> IP is the instruction pointer.

 ### NOP
 Waits one cycle.